mirko-x/Pygame/README.md

 # Others codes and projects:
-Here you find varius Solutions of Homeworks in python3 The solution Is in program01.py , for testing your program with pytest or unittest you must create a file with name program01.py
+Here you find varius Solutions of Homeworks in python3 (HW.zip) The solution Is in program01.py , for testing your program with pytest or unittest you must create a file with name program01.py

 Package For Anaconda: